 Even before the tariff wars, economic growth rates were subdued in most parts of the world and the managers were concerned that the US economy was slowing.
 Now, the uncertainty created by the on-again/off-again tariffs and DOGE's clumsy attempts at cost-cutting seem likely to stall investment decisions.
-Tax cuts are unlikely to stimulate consumer spending, especially if there are concerns about cuts to Medicare/Medicaid (US public healthcare programs) and falling stock markets.
-A recession in the US seems a more likely outcome.
-There has been a spike in credit spreads (the difference in yields between corporate and government bonds, which widens when risk increases) and default expectations.
+Tax cuts are unlikely to stimulate consumer spending, especially if there are concerns about cuts to Medicare/Medicaid and falling stock markets.
+A recession in the US seems more likely.
+There has been a spike in credit spreads and default expectations.